Town of Putnam

 Legal Notice

-The Town of Putnam Planning & Zoning Commission held a hybrid meeting on June 18, 2025 at 7:00 P. M. in Room 201 at the Putnam Municipal Complex, located at 200 School Street, Putnam, CT.
-The following action was taken:
+The Town of Putnam Planning & Zoning Commission will hold a hybrid meeting on September 17, 2025, at 7:00 P. M. in Room 113 located on the First Floor at the Putnam Municipal Complex, located at 200 School Street, Putnam, CT.

 Patricia Hedenberg, Chairperson